Iluxmas/pwa-currency-converter/README.md

    ```bash
    npm run dev
    ```
-   The app will be available at http://localhost:5173.
+   The app will be available at http://localhost:5666

+## Changelog

+**10.08.2024**
+   - Design Update
+   - Added build check workflow
+   - Added api mock for development

+**21.07.2024**
+   - Moving component to MUI
+   - Complete refactor
+   - Added new icons